supervisely-ecosystem/dtl-v2/README.md

   ![transform-data](https://github.com/supervisely-ecosystem/data-nodes/assets/48913536/58d857fe-91af-413b-995b-20c674d72a9f)

 - **Use Neural Networks:** Apply deployed models on your data to perform object detection, instance segmentation, and other tasks.
-You can use any of the neural network models available in the Supervisely Ecosystem, or train your own custom models.
+You can use any of the neural network models available in the Supervisely Ecosystem, or train your custom models.

   ![apply-nn](https://github.com/supervisely-ecosystem/data-nodes/assets/48913536/9f715cf2-9106-47d0-bda3-500d2508f3b8)